AminBhst/brisk/README.md

 - Download speed limiter
 - System tray

-If you have a feature request please open an issue and explain it in details.
+If you have a feature request, please open an issue and explain it in details.